John Leahy (executive)

 John Leahy (born August 1950) is an American businessman.
 He is a former chief operating officer–Customers at Airbus (2005–2017), as well as the company's chief commercial officer between August 1994 and 2017, and a former member of the Airbus main board of management.
 Well known as one of the commercial aviation industry's most prolific aircraft salesmen, he made a significant contribution to the increase in Airbus's market share, from 18% in 1993 to 57% a decade later.
 He is responsible for over $1 trillion in sales.
-Airbus SAS was a government-owned company between 1993 and 2003.

-Background
+Biography

 Leahy has an MBA from Syracuse University and a BA from Fordham University.
 He is a licensed multi-engine commercial pilot and is a former flight instructor with nearly 4,000 hours of flying time.
 He flew cargo across the Great Lakes.
 From 1977 to 1984, Leahy worked in marketing at Piper Aircraft.